When talking about Hydroponics, we cannot miss talking about the Deep Water Culture technique.

 What nutrients work in the DWC/Nutrients

 Any types of mineral nutrients work well in the DWC.
 Many growers also use organic forms, and it still produces good results with some drawbacks.
 If you are an experienced hydroponic grower, you can go with the nutrients of your choices.
-But for starters, and for an ease of growing but still get the best results, I recommend any nutrients made for Hydroponics (not the multi-purpose nutrient package for plants) and stay away from organic nutrients.
+But for starters, and for ease of growing but still get the best results, I recommend any nutrients made for Hydroponics (not the multi-purpose nutrient package for plants) and stay away from organic nutrients.

 The 3-part liquid flora of General Hydroponics is my choice.
 It is relatively inexpensive, very easy to use, convenient and can be mixed at different amounts to suit a variety of plants.